White Dental Fillings:

 Insurance Coverage for White Dental Fillings

-Most dental insurance plans will offer coverage for the cost of metal-free fillings, depending on their frequency.
+Most dental insurance plans will offer coverage or payment for the placement of metal-free fillings, depending upon their frequency.
 In general, those with dental insurance can increase the likelihood of coverage by taking excellent care of their teeth.

-If you’re concerned about being covered by your insurance or you don’t have insurance at all, we offer a handful of other convenient payment options.
-We value making dental care affordable to get you the treatment you need.
+If you’re concerned about being covered by your insurance or you don’t have insurance at all, we offer a handful of convenient payment options.
+We value making dental care affordable, so you can get the treatment you need.

 For most without insurance, we recommend our partners at Lincoln Dental Plans.
 Because of their dental discount plans, we’re able to offer affordable dental treatment.
 Give us a call or check out their website for more information.

-We also offer dental payment plans, Compassionate Finance, and a slew of payment options to give you access to the dental care you need.
+We also offer dental payment plans, Care Credit, an abundance of payment options to give you access to the dental care you need.